 2016-17 Submission Deadline: Thursday, December 1, 2016 at 11:59pm

-What to Submit: 1) Creative digital documentation of something you created out of destruction 2) a cover letter that explains what you learned as you worked on the challenge.
+What to Submit: 1) Creative digital documentation of a truth about what it means to be human 2) a cover letter that explains what you learned as you worked on the challenge.

 We will only accept digital files including word documents, photographic / image files (up to 5), audio files and video files.
 Videos cannot be longer than five minutes.
 For a full list of acceptable file types, click here.